Coinbase Review

 - You are a US resident who wants FDIC insurance on USD deposits

-- You prefer a publicly-traded, fully transparent company
+- You need a NASDAQ-listed company

 - You need easy tax reporting integration